-A walk-behind trenching unit was made for the sole purpose of digging a trench.
+A walk behind trenching unit was made for the sole purpose of digging a trench.
 The horsepower is designed to handle the stress that digging a trench will put on a machine.
 If your customer only has trenches to dig, push them towards a dedicated unit that was purpose built just for that application.

-A walk-behind trencher typically leaves a smaller footprint than other options, both in length and width.
+A walk behind trencher typically leaves a smaller footprint than other options, both in length and width.
 “This allows the operator the ability to trench in more confined spaces,” adds Lamerton.

-For most customers, especially if they are new to renting equipment, the idea of using a large piece of machinery can be daunting.
+For a most customers, especially if they are new to renting equipment, the idea of using a large piece of machinery can be daunting.
 A dedicated unit with just one purpose can put a customer at ease when they picture using the equipment.

 "Customers can easily learn how to use this piece of equipment in a matter of minutes by just reading the operating manual," says Kuyers.

 "The controls are going to be simpler because it only has one function and set of directions," says Jackie Leonard from Barreto Manufacturing.
 "This will make it easier to use for the rental customer."

 [A tool for every job]

 Most customers who are interested in renting though, have a big job in mind that may require many pieces of equipment.
 If they need to do more than just trenching, it might be a good idea to show them what a mini-excavator with attachments can do for them.